RETAL earns EcoVadis silver certification

 While mergers and acquisitions can have the reputation of asset stripping for short-term gain for a small number of shareholders, the most beneficial way is for the essence of the business to be maintained and for as much as possible to carry on as normal.
 Acquiring expertise valued alongside acquiring equipment.
 Appreciating people as well as property and products.

-Read online at PETnology
+Read full article online at Industry Europe

 Read / download in PDF